-A superb outing up the left-hand side of the huge face.
-The crux moves are fierce but can be avoided by some terrifying monkey business in the upper branches of the great oak reducing the grade to E2 5c, but not detracting too much from the experience.
+A superb outing up the left-hand side of the biggest face on the cliff.
+The crux moves are fierce but can be avoided by some scary monkey business in the upper branches of the oak reducing the grade to E2 5c, but not detracting from the quality.

 1) 5a, 10m.
-Climb an overhanging crack with a large jutting block straight into the Bower.
+Climb an overhanging crack with a large jutting block straight into the Bower - easier than it looks.

 2) 6a, 16m.
-Climb the desperate crack springing from the right-hand edge of the Bower to a deep horizontal break (or reach the same place from the tip of the tree).
-Swing left along the break then climb flutings to the final roof, which is passed on simply the best holds in the world.
+Head up the desperate crack springing from the right-hand edge of the Bower to a deep horizontal break (or reach the same place from the tip of the tree).
+Swing left along the break then climb flutings to the final roof, which is passed spectacularly on superb holds.
+Glory, glory!

 Feels contrived to do without the tree.
 Not as good as the other classics here.

 free_doherty - 26/Sep/04